 These short novels were pretty formulaic, girl falls in love with boy, boy not right for her, other boy turns out to be the one, they live happily ever after.
 But oh! they are so charmingly written, very much of their time, and the characters are drawn with such skill I think of them as real people.
 Even now.

 I also love Jilly Cooper because of how she responded to my gushing fan letter.
 In the early 1990’s her husband, Leo, had an affair and it was spread across the tabloids.
 At that time I was dealing with the horrors of my first marriage to a man who had great difficulty keeping what should be in his pants, in his pants.
-I will write a post about this one day, I already have the title: ‘A Tale of Two Shits: My first Husband and my Best Friend’.
+I will write a post about this one day.
 There are few things worse than constantly finding evidence of your husband’s infidelity and I couldn’t imagine how awful it must be for Cooper to be dealing with that AND having it smeared so publicly across the red tops.

 So I wrote to her.
 In a very similar vein to Sarah Ledger (A brilliant blogger I have just discovered) I sent a letter to Jilly Cooper.
 It was pretty gushing, but I wrote to say how much I loved her books, how happy they made me and how I coped better with my own husband’s infidelity because I could escape into her wonderfully funny novels.
 I ended by saying how awful I thought the tabloids were being, and if it was any comfort to her at all, her novels made lots of people very happy.
 This is what she replied.

 How lovely!
 I really must frame this one day.

 I also went along with my lovely friend Jenny to see India Knight interviewing Jilly Cooper in London.
 She was funny, sweet and unfailingly cheerful.
 Although she was probed about sadder things, I respected her for keeping her private life private and sticking to her positive guns.